censorship-no/dcomms/README.md

 docker node update --label-add=dwebstackrole=bridge <nodeid>
 ```

-Specify a docker worker node to host all other services.
+### Specify a docker worker node to host all other services

 * Add the `node.labels.dwebstackdomain` label that matches the subdomain you wish to provision to the node:
 ```